 Is a raw food diet the ultimate answer to this quest?
 Well, not always.
 How so?

-Keep in mind that before our body starts to absorb nutrients, it is a must to break down food into its simplest form.
-Various factors will also affect our body’s capability to absorb these nutrients.
+Keep in mind that before your body starts to absorb nutrients, your food must be first broken down into its simplest form.
+Various factors will also affect your body’s capability to absorb these nutrients.
 Lastly, not all raw vegetables are good for you.
 Why?
 This article will expound the concept behind the nutrients in raw and cooked veggies.
 This post will also offer some cooking tips on how to get the most nutrients in vegetables.

 Vegetables contain a variety of compounds.
 Most of these compounds are healthful.
 Some, like antinutrients may cause some undesirable effects.

-Take cruciferous vegetables like kale for example.
-This dark green leafy veggie is an infamous superfood.
-However, it also contains some troublesome compounds.
-Phytates, oxalates and goitrogens are the typical foes found in vegetables belonging under this group.
-Their names may seem intimidating.
-But remember, these substances are easily neutralized or reduced.
-Cooking, moderate consumption and diversifying your diet can help you win the battle over these antinutrients.
+Take cruciferous vegetables, like kale, as an example.
+This dark green leafy veggie is a popular superfood.
+However, it also contains some troublesome compounds, such as phytates, oxalates, and goitrogens.
+Their names may seem intimidating, but, remember, these substances are easily neutralized or reduced through cooking, moderate consumption, and diversifying your diet.

 B. Cellulose and the Digestive System